reefab/Projo/README.md

 ## Installation

-Here is a detailed [installation guide](INSTALL.md) that covers the setup needed to get it up and running.
+An [opkg](http://wiki.openwrt.org/doc/techref/opkg) file is provided for easy installation and there is a detailed [installation guide](INSTALL.md) that covers the setup needed to get it up and running (mostly base OpenWRT setup information).